andrewhao/built-to-last-talk/slides.md

 **DDD** works well if:

+* You have a complex domain that needs linguistic precision.
-You're open to experimentation and have buy-in from your Product Owner.
+* You're open to experimentation and have buy-in from your Product Owner.

-The whole team's open to trying it out (not a lone wolf).
+* The whole team's open to trying it out (not a lone wolf).

-Other teams, too.
+* Other teams, too.

-You have a complex domain that needs linguistic precision.

 ---

 ## Know when to stop!

-I've been guilty of overdesigning.
+How do we know if we've overdesigned?

+If the weight of maintaining abstractions is too heavy of a burden.

+--

+Don't pressure yourself to follow DDD patterns "by the book".

+Back it out if it doesn't fit.

+???

+The authors will actually tell you that it's less about the patterns than it is about listening to the domain language.

-Try it out, step by step
+Try it out, step by step.
 Back it out if this doesn't "fit"

-???

-Here's what you can do: spike it out.
-See how it feels and fits.
-Back it out if it doesn't work for you.

----

-class: middle

-## What we did tonight

-👓 **Visualized our system** with a Context Map

-✏️   **Drew boundaries** in our code!

-🛠 Do a little bit of **refactoring** with domain modules, Aggregate Roots and Domain Events.

 ---